near/docs/docs/2.build/2.smart-contracts/anatomy/collections.md

 Each time the contract is executed, the first thing it will do is to read the values and [deserialize](./serialization.md) them into memory, and after the function finishes, it will [serialize](./serialization.md) and write the values back to the database.

-For native collections, the contract will fully load the collection into memory before all methods execution.
-The method you invoke may not even use the loaded collection.
+For native collections, the contract will fully load the collection into memory before any method executes.
+This happens even if the method you invoke does not use the collection.
 Know that this will have impact on GAS you spend for methods in your contract.

 </details>